 Are you ready to go on this scavenger hunt?

 Let this wonderful Patagonia Chilena adventure begin!
 To start planning your trip to Chile you can find all the important information in this extended article.
+Check out too our favorite Patagonia itinerary to Argentina.

 Or you can talk to one of our expert local guides.